 Today, we review the Moen Arbor with MotionSense™ faucet.
-If you’re a parent like me, you spend a lot of time at home, cooking for your family.
+If you’re a parent like me, you spend a lot of time at home, cooking up gourmet grilled cheese sandwiches, hamburgers, mac &.
 You often find yourself working with meats, vegetables and just about every other type of food in your kitchen.
 Often, my family and I like to go to Costco and buy meat in bulk.
 When we do this, we need to separate the meat before freezing it and sometimes get the juices on our hands.
 Rather than risk contaminating everything that we touch, this faucet works great in keeping germs at bay.

 I must say that I’m very impressed with this faucet.
 The installation was relatively easy (you simply push each water connection into the terminal as far as you can and it locks into place and each of them are numbered so installation is almost foolproof), it functions perfectly, and best of all, it looks great.

-I used to sell Cutco cutlery when I was in college (I practically have the entire set at home and yes, I consider myself a knife snob).
+I used to sell Cutco cutlery during my time in college (I practically have the entire set at home and yes, I consider myself a knife snob).
 It didn’t make sense to me until now, when one of our common phrases that we would use in suggesting the sale of the knives (and it worked) is, “Nice people like nice things.”
-This faucet is one of those “nice things” to have.
+This faucet is one of those “nice things” to own.

 The only complaints that I read about online are that the connection points to the terminal where the sensor relay is located for the water hoses, where you connect the faucet, can come undone if not properly and securely pushed in the time of installation.
 For me, I have had no such problem.

-The relay box is battery operated and the batteries come with the assembly.
-You can order an A/C adapter for the faucet for around $30, but 8217;t come in the box and you cannot choose to purchase it as an extra add-on while you are in the store.
+The relay box is battery operated and the batteries come in the box.
+You can order an A/C adapter for the faucet for around $30, but the A/C adapter doesn& and you cannot choose to purchase it as an extra add-on while you are at the store.
 We picked up our faucet at The Home Depot and we’re sure you can also pick it up at Lowe’s or just about any other home supply store.

 Overall, this is one of the best purchases that we’ve made since moving into our new home in November.
-Now, I am not frustrated when turning on and using my kitchen faucet any more and simply waving my hand to turn on the water flow from my faucet.
+Now, I don& and simply waving my hand to turn on the water flow from my faucet.
 In fact, sometimes I find myself at a friend’s house waving my hand over their faucet, expecting the water to turn on.
-8217;ve only had this faucet less than a month and I habitually use it without thinking.
+We& and I habitually use it without thinking.
 It may be a costly investment at first, but it’s well worth the money and I highly recommend it.

 Have you purchased this faucet yourself?
 What do you think?
 Does it stand up to the hype?
 If you do not have this faucet, you plan on purchasing in the future?
 We would love to hear your thoughts.